Pay-with-a-discount/payments/README.md

-# Utilities_For_Sale
+# Payments
-On this site you can pay for utilitu services with a 10% discount
+Here you can pay with a 10% discount